krlawrence/graph/book/README.md

 - The next step in our journey is to move beyond the Gremlin console and take a look at interacting with a TinkerGraph using Java and Groovy applications.

-**Chapter 7 - INTRODUCING JANUS GRAPH**
+**Chapter 7 - INTRODUCING JANUSGRAPH**
 - As we continue the journey beyond the Gremlin Console, we now also move beyond TinkerGraph.
-This chapter introduces JanusGraph and includes a discussion of defining schema, managing trabsactions, and different storage and indexing options.
+This chapter introduces JanusGraph and includes a discussion of defining schema, managing transactions, and different storage and indexing options.

 **Chapter 8 - INTRODUCING GREMLIN SERVER**
 - Our journey so far has focussed on working with graphs in a "directly attached"